raskavisel/mini-llm-serving-pipeline/README.md

   "latency": 0.0012,
   "avg_latency": 0.0012
 }
+Note: The LLM responses are simulated for demonstration purposes.
+This project demonstrates the serving, monitoring, and retraining workflow without using a full-scale LLM.

-When average latency exceeds the threshold, drift is detected, and retraining is triggered automatically.
+When average latency exceeds the threshold, drift is detected and retraining is triggered automatically.

-Folder Structure
+Folder Structure:

 mini-llm-serving-pipeline/